Graphs

 Generate a placement of the vertices.

-This method a is wrapper for the functions spring_layout(), random_layout(), circular_layout() and planar_layout()
+This method is a wrapper for the functions spring_layout(), random_layout(), circular_layout() and planar_layout().

 Parameters: